dimgerasimou/dwmasyncblocks/README.md

 ## Description

-With dwmblocks, you can divide the status bar into multiple blocks, thus not having to rerun every single script everytime the bar updates, giving you control on how often, moreover with signals you can update any block on demand.
-It is done by sending dwmblocks a signal:
+With dwmblocks, you can divide the status bar into multiple blocks, thus not having to rerun every single script everytime the bar updates, giving you control on how often each block updates.
+In addition, signals can be used to update any block on demand.
+It is done by sending dwmblocks the following signal:
 ```bash
 pkill -RTMIN+SIG_NO dwmblocks
 ```